 GM Keith Arkell has won more than 300 major tournaments around the world and returns to his first ever club.
 Keith’s life story is documented in his autobiography Arkell’s Odyssey and he is renowned for his knowledge of endgames as seen in his new book Arkell’s Endings which I highly recommend our players to buy a copy.

-Robert, has been dubbed, the Pimlico Kid; and is most likely a Tottenham Hotspur supporter.
+Robert is most likely a Tottenham Hotspur supporter.
 We are thankful of Robert’s consistency in turning out for our Online Club.
+He has earned his Spurs.
 Robert is an ECF Chair of Governance Officer as well as being an excellent player.

 Kevin has been instrumental in the revival of our Chess Club since returning to the fold in recent years.
 Together with Keith Arkell, the club once known then as St. James, lifted three BDCL Championship titles.
 Kevin has won many tournaments and is respected throughout Worcestershire, England, and in many a Curry House.

-Marcus, a smart South Birmingham player along with Jonathan and Kevin, joined to compete for Greenlands in the WDCL Division 1.
-Together with Captain Stephen Woodhouse, the highly graded quartet, narrowly missed the chance of bringing Greenlands our first major trophy for 20 years; as Covid-19 ended the season early.
+Marcus, a smart South Birmingham player along with Jonathan and Kevin, joined to compete for our club in the WDCL Division 1.
+Together with Captain Stephen Woodhouse, the highly graded quartet, narrowly missed bringing us our first major trophy for over 25 years; as Covid-19 ended the season and the aspiration early.

-ECF representative Stephen Woodhouse, one of the quartet denied the WDCL Division 1 title at our first attempt; plays an active role in bringing success to the club.
-He is largely responsible for building the club online and is Worcestershire Minor team Captain and Chairman of the Worcestershire Chess Association.
+ECF Non-Executive Director Stephen Woodhouse, one of the quartet denied the WDCL Division 1 trophy at our first attempt; plays an active role in bringing success to the club.
+Largely responsible for building the club online; he is Worcestershire Minor team Captain and Chairman of the Worcestershire Chess Association.

 Ian Ellis is usually on his bike one way or another.
 Ian is a softly spoken and reserved man but beneath the calm exterior, lurks a very funny character.
 A fierce opponent to face, capable of playing to a high standard, Ian is often seen adding that missing ingredient to the green army, both OTB and in matches and tournaments online.

-I joined Greenlands Chess Club in September 2016 after 37 years in chess purgatory.
+Joining Greenlands Chess Club in September 2016 after 37 years in chess purgatory.
 Transformation from recluse to Club Secretary followed.
-Reorganisation brought my Chess Academy.
+Reorganisation brought Chess Academy.
 Silverware a regular occurrence; the club continues to grow despite untold adversity!
 With many new friends, Longbridge Chess Club carries the torch.